cirrus-geo/cirrus-geo/docs/src/cirrus/70_statedb.rst

 What is DynamoDB?
 -----------------

-DynamoDB is a serverless non-relational (NoSQL) database provisioned and managed by AWS.
+DynamoDB is a serverless, highly scalable non-relational (NoSQL) database provisioned and managed by AWS.
 This means that DynamoDB is a "key-value" database, not a relational database like Postgres or AWS RDS.
-In a
-NoSQL database like DynamoDB there are 'items' and each item has 'attributes', and items are independant of each other.
-This simplified structures allows DynamoDB to be optimized for read/writing at any scale.
+In a NoSQL database like DynamoDB there are 'items' and each item has 'attributes', and items are independant of each other.
+This simplified structures allows DynamoDB to be optimized for read/write at any scale.

-Additionally as a NoSQL database, DynamoDB does not require a predefined schema and permits diferent items to have different attributes unlike the rigid schemas of relational databases.
-In fact each entry and its attributes in the Cirrus state DB is completely independant of other items in the state DB.
+Additionally as a NoSQL database, DynamoDB does not require a predefined schema and permits different items to have different attributes unlike the rigid schemas of relational databases.
+In fact each entry and its attributes in the Cirrus StateDB is completely independant of other items in the StateDB.

 Why DynamoDB?